 A scar is the body's response to any trauma.
 This can be the result of an accident or even the planned trauma from a surgical procedure.
 Whereas the incisions with a surgery can be designed in such a way to minimize the eye's ability to see them, this is not always the case with traumatic scars.
 And even some planned incisions may not have been placed in the best location originally as most surgeons do not have the level of training of a facial plastic surgeon.
 Other incisions may not have had any option to be placed better depending on the requirements of surgery at that time.
 Scarring from acne can also create an uneven surface to the skin which is readily noticeable.

 With any trauma, the body goes through a natural progression of healing.
 The first step is the body stops bleeding.
 If this step doesn't happen then the rest of the steps don't matter.
 This stage can be impaired by the use of blood thinners or congenital issues that inhibit the formation of clots such as hemophilia and Von Willebrand's disease.
-The second phase of healing is the inflammatory phase.
+The second phase of healing is the inflammatory phase which lasts about 3-7 days.
 This is the reason that any wound or trauma will begin to become swollen which increases for the first few days.
 This is when the wound is its most tender.
-The third phase is the proliferation phase.
+The third phase is the proliferation phase lasting from about the first week until 1 month.
 At this point the body begins to form scar tissue and clean up the tissue that was destroyed from the trauma.
 In this phase the wound begins to elevate and become more firm.
 The final phase of wound healing is the maturation phase.
+This can last for up to 18 months in younger patients and as little as a few months in older patients.
 At this point, the body is trying to remake the wound so it will tend to shrink the size of the scar and begin to flatten.

 In an ideal world, all of the steps of the healing process go without a hitch and the resulting scar is nice and acceptable.
 However, this is not always the case.
 Problematic scars may be elevated, depressed, widened, have a poor color, irregular texture, or have been placed in a poor location.
 The good news is scars can be improved regardless of their cause.